 Sir C. W. Pasley is said have been the first to use Medway clay in the manufacture of hydraulic cement at Chatham, and very shortly afterwards Frost started the manufacture on a commercial scale at Greenhithe, Kent, on the actual site of the present well-known works associated with Messrs.
 White.

 The patent specification of Joseph Aspdin, the bricklayer, of Leeds, is dated December 15th, 1824, but was clearly anticipated in 1810 by patents granted to Edgar Dobbs, of Southwark, and also in 1818 by a patent granted to Maurice St. Leger, of Camberwell.
 In all these patents the claim relates to the manufacture of cement by a suitable mixture of lime or carbonate of lime with clay or other substances containing alumina and silica; the mixture being afterwards burnt in kilns and ground to powder.

-At an early stage the manufacture as carried on at Northfleet was developed and improved upon (Note 6) by Messrs.
+At an early stage the manufacture as carried on at Northfleet was developed and improved upon (Note 33) by Messrs.
 White, the successors of Frost at Greenhithe, and by Messrs.
 Francis, at Cliffe, and Hilton and Anderson, on the Medway.

-So far as Joseph Aspdin is concerned, apart from the name "Portland cement," which he adopted in his specification from a fancied resemblance of the cement to Portland stone, he can only be said to have worked somewhat crudely on the lines of his predecessor and contemporaries, and the material which he produced artificially manufactured hydraulic lime.
+So far as Joseph Aspdin is concerned, apart from the name "Portland cement," which he adopted in his specification from a fancied resemblance of the cement to Portland stone, he can only be said to have worked somewhat crudely on the lines of his predecessor and contemporaries, and the material which he produced was simple an artificially manufactured hydraulic lime.